nrinaudo/nrinaudo.github.com/source/_posts/2013-04-11-scalas-by-name-parameters.markdown

 ## Not lazy parameters
 It's important to realize that by-name parameters are not lazy parameters, and can only partially be used that way.

 Lazy parameters will [hopefully](https://issues.scala-lang.org/browse/SI-240) make it into Scala at some point.
-They are parameters whose value is only computed when used for the first, rather than at declaration time, which is great for values that are expensive to compute and not used in all code paths.
+They are parameters whose value is only computed when used for the first time, rather than at declaration time, which is great for values that are expensive to compute and not used in all code paths.

 The value of by-name parameters, on the other hand, is computed every single time the parameter is referenced.
 This can have some unexpected and unpleasant side effects, such as in:
 ```scala